marcoferri42/GimmiePass/README.md

 Introducing GimmiePass, a simple password generator tool made in Rust 🦀, born out of the necessity for effortless security (and to learn the language).

+## Features

+- Generated password gets copied straight in your clipboard! (rust-clipboard crate)
+- Customize the chars used in your password generation!
 ## Usage

 ```